San Sebastian Travel Guide: The Beautiful Basque City

 There’s a multitude of places to visit in San Sebastian and quite a few varied activities.
 For example, you can check out the Petritegi Cider House, which makes famous Basque Cider.
 You can also check out the numerous Michelin starred restaurants in the city as well!

 Below are a few of my favourite things to do in San Sebastian, that you should do too!

 El Peine de Los Vientos

 The three sculptures attached to the rocks are an interesting sight, as they look like little creatures hanging onto the rocks for dear life!
-You should definitely check the sculptures out before you head up Monte Igeldo, as it’s one of the more unique things to do in San Sebastian!
+You should definitely check the sculptures out before you head up Monte Igeldo, as it’s one of the more interesting things to do in San Sebastian!

 La Concha Bay

 La Concha Bay is one of the nicest beaches I’ve ever been to, never mind in Spain.
 The beach itself is great, even if I was visiting in December, it still looked great.
 What really makes La Concha special though, is the view across the Bay!